 What is the prognosis for invasive lobular carcinoma?

-Based on individual markers and prognostic factors including the staging of your tumor, your physician will provide you with information about your prognosis.
-Early stage breast cancers carry a higher survival rate than advanced stages.
-In general, with modern treatments, the prognosis of lobular carcinoma is similar to ductal carcinoma.
+“Your doctor can give you an idea of what to expect based on individual characteristics of the cancer cells, the stage of the cancer and other factors,” Tran says.
+“Early-stage breast cancers carry a higher survival rate than advanced stages.
+In general, with modern treatments, the prognosis of lobular carcinoma is similar to ductal carcinoma.”

 Breast Health Services

 Johns Hopkins breast health services include preventive and noncancerous surgical treatment, risk assessment, diagnostic screenings and treatment for breast cancer.